Sergio2409/docker_compose_odoo_template/README.md

 1. How to start all containers
     - `sudo docker-compose up`

+2. How to stop all containers
+    - `Press Ctrl + c`

-2. How to Do a Clean Restart of a Docker Instance
+3. How to Do a Clean Restart of a Docker Instance
     - Stop the container(s) using the following command: `docker-compose down`
     - Delete all containers using the following command: `sudo docker rm -f $(sudo docker ps -a -q)`
     - Delete all volumes using the following command: `sudo docker volume rm $(sudo docker volume ls -q)`

     Note: Deleting volumes will wipe out their data.
 Back up any data that you need before deleting a container

-3. How to execute the Odoo scaffold command
+4. How to execute the Odoo scaffold command

     - `sudo docker exec odoo-stack /usr/bin/odoo scaffold openacademy /mnt/extra-addons`

-4. How to execute the Odoo install command in console
+5. How to execute the Odoo install command in console

     - Uncomment the line 15 of the `docker-compose.yml` and modify the `openacademy` by the propper module name

-5. How to execute the Odoo update command in console
+6. How to execute the Odoo update command in console

     - Uncomment the line 17 of the `docker-compose.yml` and modify the `openacademy` by the propper module name

+7. How to include custom addons into the container

+    - Create the new addon into the `addons-extra` folder to be recognized by the Odoo container
+    - Stop the server
+    - Start the server
+    - Remember to update the App list inside Odoo Apps